armanriazi/typescript-all-in-one/workspace/types/types.md

 fn({ c: 'c' } as Options); // Valid
 ```

-Or by adding `unknown` to the index signature to the weak type:
+Or by adding `unknown` to the [index signatures](../types/system/index-signatures.md) to the weak type:

 ```typescript
 type Options = {